 - 2011 L McNeely “The ‘Irreducible Core’ of Trusts in New Zealand” OYLR.

 Cases of Note

-Advising an overseas company in relation to a high value international shareholders’ dispute, derivative action and fraud claim brought under the UNCITRAL arbitration rules.
+Advising a listed overseas commodities and investment company in relation to a high value international shareholders’ dispute, derivative action and fraud claim brought under the UNCITRAL arbitration rules.
 The case concerned allegations of fraud relating to over USD 2 billion of historical transfers to a related party across a period of several years.

 Acting for two former directors of an insolvent English company that was part of a worldwide corporate group which manufactured and sold products sporting a globally recognised brand and household name.
 The company’s liquidators issued misfeasance proceedings seeking in excess of USD$240m from CYK’s clients and one other former director (who was separately represented).
 The case settled on confidential terms.